romibi/Scrap-Packed-Explorer/README.md

 ---

 ### CLI
-Basic command looks like this:
+Basic call looks like this:
 ```bash
 ScrapPackedExplorerCli.exe <path-to-the-packed-file> <subcommand> <options>
 ```
-You can specify subcommand first.
+You can also specify the subcommand before the path to the packed file.

 List of the subcommands: